 Maine voters seem to be well aware of drug addiction as an illness, not a vice

-Judging from the series of letters and articles in the Portland Press Herald surrounding these events, it seems that Maine residents are well aware of drug addiction as a disease and one, moreover, which is curable.
+Judging from the series of letters and articles in the Portland Press Herald surrounding these events, it seems that Maine residents are well aware of drug addiction as a disease.

 Those of us who do not suffer from this disease have no right to condemn those who do.
 As compassionate people, it is our duty to strive towards constructive policies such as those proposed by Governor Peter Schulman of Vermont.
 He wants health insurance coverage for addicts to be expanded and proposes decriminalization coupled with improved access to treatment.